strikersps/Competitive-Programming/Geek-for-Geeks/readme.md

-* The directory consists solution's to problems in Geeks for Geeks with relevant test cases in C/C++ and Python.
+* The directory consist solution's to problems in Geeks for Geeks with relevant test cases in C/C++ and Python.